4 practical principles of high-quality database integration tests in Go

 }

-When we have multiple tests, where we pass the same input and check the same output, it is a good idea to use a technique known as test table.
-The idea is simple: you should define a slice of inputs and expected outputs of the test and iterate over it to execute tests.
+When we have multiple tests where we pass the same input and check the same output, it’s a good idea to use a technique known as test table.
+The idea is simple: define a slice of inputs and expected outputs, then iterate over it to execute tests.

 func testUpdateHour(t *testing.T, repository hour.Repository) {